-- Deter anyone from using the whistleblowing procedure - Victimise or bully anyone using the whistleblowing policy - Maliciously raising false concerns - Concealing or destroying information about wrongdoings

-Whistleblowing is not the same as making a complaint or raising a grievance where the individual is saying that they have personally been poorly treated.
-A whistleblower is usually not directly or personally affected by the concern and any concerns staff may have about their employment should be dealt with through the Grievance Procedures.

-A worker will not suffer dismissal or any detrimental action or omission of any type by the College for making a disclosure in accordance with this policy and procedure.

-If an individual is unclear whether to use this procedure, or if they want independent advice at any stage, they may contact an appropriate employee representative, the Citizen's Advice Bureau or Public Concern at Work (helpline@pcaw.co.uk).

-Where a staff member feels unable to raise a safeguarding issue with their employer or feel that their genuine concerns are not being addressed, other whistleblowing channels may be open to them: the NSPCC whistleblowing helpline is available for staff who do not feel able to raise concerns regarding child protection failures internally.
+- Deter anyone from using the whistleblowing procedure - Victimise or bully anyone using the whistleblowing policy - Maliciously raising false concerns - Concealing or destroying information about wrongdoings - 2.5 Whistleblowing is not the same as making a complaint or raising a grievance where the individual is saying that they have personally been poorly treated.
+A whistleblower is usually not directly or personally affected by the concern and any concerns staff may have about their employment should be dealt with through the Grievance Procedures. - 2.6 A worker will not suffer dismissal or any detrimental action or omission of any type by the College for making a disclosure in accordance with this policy and procedure. - 2.7 If an individual is unclear whether to use this procedure, or if they want independent advice at any stage, they may contact an appropriate employee representative, the Citizen's Advice Bureau or Protect (formerly Public Concern at Work). - 2.8 Where a staff member feels unable to raise a safeguarding issue with their employer or feel that their genuine concerns are not being addressed, other whistleblowing channels may be open to them: the MSPCC whistleblowing helpline is available for staff who do not feel able to raise concerns regarding child protection failures internally.
 Staff can call 0800 028 0285 or email help@nspcc.org.uk